- How to find your purpose after selling your business.

 It’s not uncommon for business sellers to become overwhelmed with the amount of paperwork they need to fill out post-sale.
 Many people find it useful to hire a part-time bookkeeper to help them keep track of things.
 They will undoubtedly pay for themselves when it comes time to file taxes.

 Find Professional Cash Management

-Many business sellers wind up simply parking their new funds in cash for as much as a year.
-It’s important to note that ordinary bank branches are meant for “retail” clients and they’re several layers removed from the actual wholesale money market.
-More importantly, each of those layers takes a little slice of the investment pie before it gets back to you.
+Many business sellers simply park their new funds in cash for as much as a year.
+It’s important to note that ordinary bank branches are meant for “retail” clients, and they’re several layers removed from the actual wholesale money market.
+More importantly, each layer takes a little slice of the investment pie before it gets back to you.

 However, as Ken found out, it’s important to be aware of your needs and what stage of life you’re in.

-“I talked to a wealth advisor and it was a horrible experience,” he explains.
+“I talked to a wealth advisor, and it was a horrible experience,” he explains.
 “I don't want to just sit on my money and not have control over it.
-I just realized that wasn't my model.”
+I've just realized that wasn't my model.”

 In Ken’s case, simply investing the money wasn’t what he needed.
 Instead, he wanted to put that money to work.

 You’ve sold your business, now you have more cash than you’re used to dealing with.
 This is a good time to take stock of your affairs.
 You’ll need money for day-to-day expenses, but which funds you access for those expenses may have different tax benefits or drawbacks.
 For example, funds that are in a family trust may really belong to the beneficiaries (like your husband and kids).

 At any rate, a detailed balance sheet will provide an effective overview of your accounts and help you identify any problems that may require your attention.

 The “I Sold My Business, Now What?”
 Checklist